KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 include the following words: wonderful, sweet, lovely, and elegant.
 Most of the examples from Appendix P were taken from Tannen (1992).
 ##### 10. Nonverbal Communication Exercises
-Participants in Group 1 were instructed through nonverbal communication exercises as part of the holistic voice therapy approach adopted by the principal investigator.
-These exercises (see Appendix Q) included focusing on body and head movements, hand gestures, eye contact and facial expressions.
+Participants in Group 1 were instructed through nonverbal communication exercises as part of the holistic voice therapy approach adopted by the principal investigator.  <br>
+These exercises (see Appendix Q) included focusing on body and head movements, hand gestures, eye contact and facial expressions.  <br>
 Most of the examples from Appendix Q were taken from Hirsh (2003).
 #### VI.
 Posttest
-A posttest was given twelve weeks after the first session of voice therapy.
-The purpose of the posttest was to determine generalization and carryover of the new vocal characteristics and communication patterns learned during the therapy sessions.
+A posttest was given twelve weeks after the first session of voice therapy.  <br>
+The purpose of the posttest was to determine generalization and carryover of the new vocal characteristics and communication patterns learned during the therapy sessions.  <br>
 All testing was conducted in the Applied Communication Sciences Lab in Ferguson Building at the University of North Carolina at Greensboro and lasted for approximately 45-60 minutes.
 The posttest included the following components for each participant:
 1. Interview – During a brief interview, the principal investigator asked each